 For the spicy dipping sauce, toast the rice in a dry frying pan over high heat until golden brown and fragrant (it should smell like popcorn).
 Use a mortar and pestle or a spice grinder to grind to a fine powder.
 In a bowl, combine the tamarind, fish sauce, lime juice, sugar, chilli flakes and toasted rice powder.
 Mix until well combined.
 Then stir through the shallot and coriander.
 Transfer to a small serving bowl and set aside until ready to serve.

 Heat a large heavy-based frying pan over high heat.
 Brush with oil.
 When hot, add the steaks and cook for 2-3 minutes, turning the steaks every so often until you get a nice charred colour.
 Then turn the heat to low and continue cooking (and flipping the steaks) for another 2-3 minutes (for medium rare) or until cooked to your liking.
-Transfer to a cutting board and allow to rest for 3 minutes.
-Before slicing.
+Before slicing, transfer to a cutting board and allow to rest for 3 minutes.

 Serve the steak with the cabbage leaves, snake beans, rice and the spicy dipping sauce